 · S- Safety.
 When are your life raft and life jackets due to be serviced?
 Have you got a grab bag ready?

 · S- Supplies.
 Do you have enough fuel, water and food for the trip and extra power to spare?

-No matter what level of sailing skills you have, there’s always room for improvement so consider taking an RYA sailing course details of which can be found here.
+No matter what level of sailing skills you have, there’s always room for improvement so consider taking an RYA sailing course details.
 Always sail at a safe speed, particularly in crowded areas.
 Stay alert at the wheel and keep clear of larger vessels.
 Always respect buoys and other navigational aids.
 They are there for the safety of both yourself and other sailors.
 If you are driving a powerboat, RIB or personal watercraft, ensure you are wearing your kill cord.
 This ensures that the engine will stop when the driver is away from the controls.
 Check your chord for any signs of wear and always attach it securely.

 5. Proper Sail Practice and Line Handling